Trump-McConnell 2020? Senate leader glues self to president

 Undaunted, he revels in the nickname he’s given himself — the “Grim Reaper,” bragging that he’s burying the House Democrats’ agenda — though he seems stung by one lobbed by opponents, “Moscow Mitch.”

-But the Democrats’ agenda includes gun legislation to require background checks that Trump now wants to consider , forcing McConnell to adjust his earlier refusal to do so.
+But the Democrats’ agenda includes gun legislation to require background checks that Trump now wants to consider, forcing McConnell to adjust his earlier refusal to do so.
 The Senate leader has been here before, pushing ahead with a Trump priority that’s unpopular with most Republicans.
 But this will test both his relationship with the president and his grip on the GOP majority.

 All while he’s campaigning to keep his job.

-McConnell is even more dependent on Trump’s popularity in Kentucky than his own, a different political landscape from the one he faced in 2014, before the president took the White House.
+McConnell is even more dependent on Trump’s popularity in Kentucky thanon his own, a different political landscape from the one he faced in 2014, before the president took the White House.

 “They need each other,” says Scott Jennings, a longtime adviser to McConnell.

-The new McConnell strategy shows just how far Trump has transformed the GOP, turning a bankers-and-cuff-links conservative into a “Fake News!” shouting senator.
+The new McConnell strategy shows just how far Trump has transformed the GOP, turning a banker’s-collar-and-cufflinks conservative into a “Fake News!” shouting senator.

 Theirs was not an easy alliance in Trump’s first year, and they went a long stretch without talking to each other.
 But two years on, McConnell has proven a loyal implementer of the president’s initiatives, and Trump no longer assails the senator on Twitter.